reissbaker/compo/NOTES.md

 callbacks necessarily: you could just push things that need to get removed into a buffer, and then remove them all at once in the filter.

+On second or third thought, this is sort of silly.
+Really there should just be one interface/object that controls all of physics and does a single update step, with exportable physics components that get added to the engine and the game components.